Cerabbite/writing/Documentation/Documentation.md

 ## Installation

 ## Fountain
-> Fountain is not designed by writing.
+> Fountain is not designed for writing.
 For more information go on their official website https://fountain.io/
 > The documentation is written from their official documentation which you can find [here](https://fountain.io/syntax#section-slug)
 ### Scene Heading
 ```